AlexGeniusMan/GIT-REVIEW-PROJECT/README.md

-# VK-ADJUTOR
+# GIT-REVIEW
-🤍 Bot, just bot
+🤍 Reviews GitHub accounts by theirs usernames

 ## Launching project in production mode
 #### Git, Docker and Docker Compose must be installed